Who regulates the quarry operation?

 Email – communityfeedback@southernquarries.com.au.

-If you feel that your complaint has not been resolved satisfactorily, please direct your complaint to DEM:
+If you feel that your complaint has not been resolved satisfactorily, please direct your complaint to DEM or the EPA: